tstahlhut/net_practice/README.md

 		R1(config)# ip route 192.168.3.0 255.255.255.0 g0/0 192.168.4.1
 Then the static route will be shown as "via" in the routing table.

+Note: When doing levels 6-9 in 42's net_practice, the routes that have to be filled in, refer to the static routes.
+You do not need to fill in the local or connected routes.
+Also, be aware in level 9 that 192.168.etc is an IP address of a local network.
+You cannot give this address to some router in the internet to forward a packet to you.
+Then you need another (public?)
+IP address.

 The model for communcation which is used nowadays is TCP/IP.

 ### TCP/IP (Internet Protocol Suite)